n9v9/fbnd/cmd/fbnd/README.md

 ## Features

 -   List all available degree courses for which timetables are available.
 -   List timetables for specific degree courses.
 -   Colored output that highlights important parts.
 -   Flag to disable colored output to use it in scripts.
 -   Flag to print all data as JSON.

 ## Build from source

-With Go 1.15 or above, run the following command:
+With Go 1.18 or above, run the following command:

 ```
-go get github.com/n9v9/fbnd/cmd/fbnd
+go install github.com/n9v9/fbnd/cmd/fbnd
 ```

 ## Note